-- (a) if you notify us there has been a change of use-from the date of notification; or - (b) if you have not notified us of the change of use-retrospectively from the date the change of use occurred.
+- (a) if you notify us there has been a change of use-from the date of notification we notify you of the new tariff; or - (b) if you have not notified us of the change of use-retrospectively from the date the change of use occurred. - (c) This clause does not limit the obligations we have concerning variations to our standing offer prices contained in the energy laws.